cmu-delphi/covidcast-modeling/intervention_mobility/README.md

 * `/data/`: this folder stores all data files.

-* `/code/`: this folder contains all the codes.
+* `/code/`: this folder contains all the codes to generate the files in `/reports/` and `/html/` folders.

 * `/historic/`: this folder contains historic files, codes for implementing different ideas, but not officially used.

 * `/html/`: this folder contains the main reports in HTML produced by R Markdown.

-* `/reports/`:this folder contains the main reports in Markdown format.
+* `/reports/`: this folder contains the main reports in Markdown format.

 ## Data sources